zoo-games/Generic-TG-WebAPP/README.md

 ![image](https://user-images.githubusercontent.com/128964/229464547-be7f2601-0aa3-4bce-bead-33ad2eda9481.png)

 ## Example of usecase
-You can try to access to talk with ZooQuiz bot https://t.me/ZooQuiz_bot and type /register then click on Login.
-It will popup Login WebAPP.
-You can provide your ZooGamesID and 2FA token to login and link your telegram id with ZooGamesID
+You can try accessing the ZooQuiz bot by going to https://t.me/ZooQuiz_bot and typing "/register" followed by clicking on "Login".
+This will bring up the Login WebAPP.
+You can then provide your ZooGamesID and 2FA token to log in and link your Telegram ID with your ZooGamesID.

 ## Prerequisite
 1. **MongoDB** can be used to store session records for your game.
 You can sign up for a free account at https://mongodb.com/ to test your game.